ontopapp/ontop-push/README.md

 ontop.setView(String);
 ```
 ##### Setting Custom fields
-Just keep in mind that if you plan on using long strings or lots of data for custom, to use either use `send()` method or if you're doing it manually, to use the POST end method.
+Just keep in mind that if you plan on using long strings or lots of data for custom, you should either use `send()` method, or if you're doing it manually, to use a POST method.
 ```Java
 // Add a custom field to hold any meta data for future reference.
 // KEY      should be a string such as "user_id", "user_name", etc